 April 2008 to November 2014

 Catchment Action NSW is the NSW Government’s regionally-delivered project funding to address state natural resource management priorities.
-Since 2008, these funds have been allocated using the Commission’s six-stage decision-making process that uses multi-criteria analysis as a decision support tool.
+Since 2008, these funds have been allocated using our six-stage decision-making process that uses multi-criteria analysis as a decision support tool.
 The process is transparent, repeatable, adaptable, and aims to maximise likely return on investment.

 Catchment Action NSW funding allocation to LLS in 2015-16 and 2016-17

 Following the establishment of Local Land Services in 2014, the Local Land Services Board of Chairs asked us to review funding allocation best practice and identify options for future allocation of funds within Local Land Services.